MaksymPylypenko/Dota-2-script/README.md

 ## Concerns
 * Autohotkey scripts are currently **prohibited** in proffesional dota 2 games.
 * You might need to change some global variables in **utility.ahk** to match your in-game hotkey, since there is no user interface yet.
-* Some scripts compare pixels on the screen.
-Unless your resolution is 1600 x 900, you might need to use Window Spy to find your own locations and colours.
-Unfortunately, pixels may also have different values depending on the graphics API used (directX, OpenGl, Vulkan).
+* Some scripts use pixel data directly from the screen.
+You might need to use Window Spy to find your own locations and colours if:
+    * Your resolution is not 1600 x 900
+    * Your rendering API is not Direct 3D -dx9 (e.g. OpenGl, Vulkan).

 ## Set-up
 - You need to have [**AutoHotkey**](https://autohotkey.com/download/) installed to execute **.ahk** files.